• Home

 6. Garnish with lime: Fresh lime juice really brings out all the flavors and makes the shrimp shine!

-How to prepare honey shrimp step by step photos:
+How to prepare honey shrimp step by step photos

 Overhead photo collage of how to make honey garlic shrimp step by step with written instructions on each step.

-How to serve sticky shrimp?
+How to serve sticky honey shrimp?

 This simple shrimp recipe can be served as an appetizer or starter with toothpicks and plenty of napkins.
 Or, it can be served as an easy entree with rice and roasted vegetables!
 (Scroll down for more serving options.)

-What to serve with honey shrimp?
+What to serve with shrimp?

 These honey glazed shrimp can be served with a wide variety of side dishes!
 Since this dish is Asian in flavor, I like to pair it with similarly flavored sides.